bonkas/VendPi/README.md

 AT+CMGR=1
 ```

-The machine issues AT commands to open the modem session and send the payload.
-This project uses those AT markers to detect the start and end of a message, then posts the captured content to a webhook for email processing.
+The machine issues AT commands to open a modem session and send the payload.
+This project uses those AT markers to detect the start and end of a message, then posts the captured content to a webhook for downstream processing (such as emailing).

 ## Scripts